This website is intended for healthcare professionals only.

 Hospital Healthcare Europe

-Hospital Pharmacy Europe Newsletter
+Hospital Pharmacy Europe Newsletter Login

 Risk of strokes reduced by long-term statin use in atrial fibrillation

-The risk of strokes is significantly lower in patients with atrial fibrillation who use who use one of the statin drugs
+The risk of different types of strokes is significantly lower in patients with atrial fibrillation who use who use one of the statin drugs.

-Atrial fibrillation (AF) is the most frequent cardiac arrhythmia.
+Atrial fibrillation (AF) represents the most frequent cardiac arrhythmia.
 Data from 2017 suggests that globally, the condition affects 3.046 million people.
-Furthermore, AF leads to a 5-fold increase in stroke risk with up to 30% of these due to the arrhythmia.
+Moreover, AF leads to a five-fold increase in stroke risk with up to 30% of these due to the arrhythmia.

-In data presented at EHRA 2023, the stroke risk was lower in AF patients using statins within a year of their diagnosis.
-It is already known that statin use in AF reduces the risk of all-cause mortality.
+In data presented at EHRA 2023, the risk of strokes was lower in AF patients using statins within a year of their diagnosis.
+While it is already known that statin use in AF reduces the risk of all-cause mortality.
 But whether the drugs reduce stroke risk is uncertain.
-However, some data suggests that high intensity statins may reduce cerebral events in patients with acute ischaemic stroke and AF.

-In the study at EHRA 2023, researchers from Hong Kong, looked at a cohort of newly diagnosed AF patients.
+In the study at EHRA 2023, researchers from Hong Kong, examined a cohort of newly diagnosed AF patients.
 Individuals were either statin or non-statin users in relation to their AF diagnosis.
 For instance, a statin user was taking the drug before their AF diagnosis.
-The primary outcome was any form of stroke, e.g., ischaemic, systemic embolism, haemorrhagic or a transient ischaemic attack (TIA).

 Risk of strokes in AF patients using statins